-Having up to date, easily accessible guidelines is an integral part of an effective clinical service, particularly in the context of shift working, and relatively inexperienced and/or non-permanent staff delivering care.

-NNUs should practise family integrated care (FICare), a model and philosophy of care within which families are enabled to be primary caregivers to their babies in partnership with clinical teams ^(17,18).

-Data recorded as part of clinical care should contribute to local and national audit, service evaluation and benchmarking as well as commissioning, to inform improvements in neonatal care and service organisation/delivery.
-All neonatal services should contribute to a single UK national neonatal database, with data inputted once and accessible for multiple purposes.
+- Having up-to-date, easily accessible guidelines is an integral part of an effective clinical service, particularly in the context of shift working, and relatively inexperienced and/or non-permanent staff delivering care. - NNUs should practise, or be working towards, family integrated care (FICare), a model and philosophy of care within which families are enabled to be primary caregivers to their babies in partnership with clinical teams as outlined in the Bliss Baby Charter ^(18,19).
+All NNUs should aim to achieve Unicef Baby Friendly accreditation (20). - Data recorded as part of clinical care should contribute to local and national audit, service evaluation and benchmarking as well as commissioning, to inform improvements in neonatal care and service organisation/delivery.
+All neonatal services should contribute to a single UK national neonatal database, with data inputted once and accessible for multiple purposes. - Each network should have a research strategy which includes developing the role of all perinatal staff in understanding research governance, and promoting, supporting and delivering research in accordance with their seniority, training and professional responsibilities.
+All NNUs should be able to be able to inform families about ongoing studies and give them the opportunity to participate in research.
+Staffing support for research should be additional to the clinical requirement of the service.

-Service and Quality Standards for Provision of Neonatal Care in the UK DRAFT for Consultation

-All neonatal networks should have a dedicated data analyst with skills & experience to allow meaningful and comprehensive neonatal data analysis to support continuous quality improvement.

-Each network should have a research strategy which includes developing the role of all perinatal staff in understanding research governance, and promoting, supporting and delivering research in accordance with their seniority, training and professional responsibilities.
-All NNUs should be able to give families the opportunity to participate in research.